node-strava/node-strava-v3/README.md

 ## Development

-This package includes a full test suite runnable via `yarn test`.
+This package includes a full test suite runnable via `npm test`.
-It will both lint and run shallow tests on API endpoints.
+It will both lint and run tests on API endpoints.

 ### Running the tests

+Many unit tests now use nock to mock the Strava API and can run without any real credentials.
+However, some integration-style tests still expect a real token and account data.

-You'll first need to supply `data/strava_config` with an `access_token` that has both private read and write permissions.
+If you want to run the full test suite (including integration tests), you'll need to supply `data/strava_config` with an `access_token` that has both private read and write permissions.
 Look in `./scripts` for a tool to help generate this token.
-Going forward we plan to more testing with a mocked version of the Strava API so testing with real account credentials are not required.

 * Make sure you've filled out all the fields in `data/strava_config`.
 * Use `strava.oauth.getRequestAccessURL({scope:"view_private,write"})` to generate the request url and query it via your browser.